hxf31891/react-gradient-color-picker/README.md

 <a id="item-fifteen"></a>
 ## Styling
-Most of the pickers components have inline styles applied to them.
-In order to update, identify the key being applied to the desired component and add it as a nest object to the style object which can be passed into the picker.
+Most of the pickers components have inline styles applied to them, these essential function as classNames.
+In order to update, identify the key being applied to the desired component and add any styles as a nested object to the `style` object which can be passed into the picker.
 See below list of style keys and example.

 <br />